open/close all folders

 - Sometimes, though, particularly on the interior of a ship, the taller characters like Brooke will shrink ever so slightly to keep it from looking too silly that they're all able to fit under the same roof.

 - In Gecko Moria's initial appearance, his foot was twice as big as a normal-sized man was tall.
 By the time he actually got involved in the action, he had shrunk to a more manageable 18 feet (5.5 m) or so.
+Though the characters that were up to his foot were themselves later shown to only be about a third of the height of an "average" One Piece character, so Moria's height is actually fairly consistent.

 - San Juan Wolf, the biggest character in the series, and a giant larger than any other giant portrayed so far is about the most absurd example yet.
 He makes the second largest character (who himself makes giants look small) seem unnoticeable by comparison, by appearing behind an island that character was on.
-So huge he's the building he was until recently imprisoned in, which also houses every other great criminal and was large enough that dozens of people could go missing.
+So huge he's bigger than the building he was until recently imprisoned in, which also houses every other great criminal and was large enough that dozens of people could go missing.
 Uhh...
 Lampshaded by having him break the raft that his crew (averaging about 15 feet or 4.5 m without him) used up until this point, necessitating the need of a battleship.
 Both of which should be about the size of his hand.

 - There's also the fact that Wolf was imprisoned in Impel Down, despite seemingly being larger than the prison.
 And he's been seen in the ocean with no ill effects, so it can't be a Devil Fruit that lets him alter his size (which would negate the need for a larger ship anyway).